 Introducing the Solution

-Rather than having a ‘packaged’ program like so many other revenue cycle partners, EFFY offered Bon Secours a customizable, proven solution – RAID Healthcare Business Assurance (RAID).
-With RAID, they could create an umbrella over all existing systems and set alarms that would trigger anytime it identified a denial circumstance – making it possible to prevent denials before they happened.
+Rather than having a ‘packaged’ program like so many other revenue cycle partners, EFFY offered Bon Secours a customizable, proven solution – RAID Healthcare Business Assurance.
+With this solution, they could create an umbrella over all existing systems and set alarms that would trigger anytime it identified a denial circumstance – making it possible to prevent denials before they happened.

 RAID’s software platform is the established leader of Business Assurance technology for international telecommunications and used by the most prominent telecom companies worldwide to improve performance.
 Cellular and cable companies across five continents have depended on RAID software for many years.
-Since it is not an operational or transactional solution, RAID can be layered on top of any existing system.
-Effy enhanced RAID’s proven capabilities in telecom to launch RAID Healthcare, a platform unique to the health industry.
+Since it is not an operational or transactional solution, it can be layered on top of any existing system.
+Effy enhanced RAID’s proven capabilities in telecom to launch their Healthcare Business Assurance platform, a solution unique to the health industry.

-RAID Healthcare audits and continually examines behaviors to detect exceptions that impact the financial, operational, and clinical performance of healthcare organizations.
+The Healthcare Business Assurance platform audits and continually examines behaviors to detect exceptions that impact the financial, operational, and clinical performance of healthcare organizations.
 The result of this collaboration is reporting, dashboarding, analytics, workflow management and variation alerts delivered through a single, real-time solution that streamlines decision-making, protects revenue and measures performance against KPIs.

-Best news of all, especially to the CFO, was that EFFY and RAID Healthcare eliminated the need for large up-front acquisition costs, representing a financial transaction that would fall within budget.
+Best news of all, especially to the CFO, was that EFFY eliminated the need for large up-front acquisition costs, representing a financial transaction that would fall within budget.

-“We really liked the fact that RAID was proven technology outside of healthcare,” expressed the leadership team.
+“We really liked the fact that it was a proven technology outside of healthcare,” expressed the leadership team.
 “The fact that complicated industries worldwide, such as telecom, rely upon its actionable analytics gave us an extreme level of comfort.”

-Hospital leaders quickly realized the corrective opportunities Effy and RAID provided to their organization and expanded the rule set to ten.
+Hospital leaders quickly realized the corrective opportunities Effy's solution provided to their organization and expanded the rule set to ten.

 Results and ROI